metrodroid/metrodroid/README.md

 ## Supported Phones

-FareBot requires an NFC Android phone running 4.0.3 or later.
+Metrodroid requires an NFC Android phone running 4.0.3 or later.

 Some newer devices do not support MIFARE Classic.
 MIFARE Classic is not an NFC-compliant card format, so can only be read with phones with NXP chipsets.